WR104/chat_room/README.md

 ## Contributing

-Thanks to wuaoxiang for his help on rust
+Thanks the contribution by wuaoxiang

 Contributions to the anonymous chat room application are always welcome!
 If you're interested in contributing, please fork the repository and submit a pull request with your changes.